wildkq4gui-code/WildOrderBot-Backend-code/README.md

 ```

 Notes
 - GitHub Actions cron uses UTC.
-The workflow is configured to start at 11:45 UTC which corresponds to 05:45 America/Chicago (CST/CDT transition is handled by the timezone conversion here in the code).
+The workflow is configured to start at 12:00 UTC which corresponds to 06:00 America/Chicago (CST/CDT transition is handled by the timezone conversion here in the code).
-- The bot calculates the runtime until 23:30 America/Chicago on the same day and will begin wind-down 30 minutes before shutdown (23:00).
-If zoneinfo is unavailable, it falls back to the previous 6-hour behavior.
+- The bot calculates the runtime until 11:05 America/Chicago on the same day and will begin wind-down at 11:00 (finishing any current game).
+If zoneinfo is unavailable, it falls back to a default behavior.

 Using Stockfish 17
 - To run the bot with Stockfish 17, place the Stockfish 17 binary into `LichessStockfishand-fairy-fish-1/stockfish/` and name it one of the following (preferred order):